 - Ascertain when the property was acquired by the donor.

 - Determine who previously owned the property.

 2. A written gift agreement may be required.
-All gift agreements shall first be reviewed and approved by the Executive Director, Office of Alumni Affairs and Development or his/her designate.
+All gift agreements shall first be reviewed and approved by the Executive Director, Office of Development or his/her designate.
 The review and approval process may be delegated in certain circumstances and any such delegation must be made in writing.

-3. The Executive Director, Office of Alumni Affairs and Development, in consultation with the Development Advisory Committee, and where appropriate the applicable Vice-President(s), will recommend whether to accept or reject the following types of gifts in order to protect the interests of donors and the University:
+3. The Executive Director, Office of Development, in consultation with the Development Advisory Committee, and where appropriate the applicable Vice-President(s), will recommend whether to accept or reject the following types of gifts in order to protect the interests of donors and the University:

 - Gifts of real estate, shares in privately-owned companies, personal property and other property interests which cannot be readily appraised or marketed.

 - Gifts involving trusts or interests in property.

 - Gifts to which conditions are attached or which may expose the University to potential liability.

 - The University has a use or need for the gift or when there is no immediate need, the gift is marketable.